LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

 #### `XMLHttpRequest` Object

 This example uses the `XMLHttpRequst` object to make a *synchronous* HTTP request.

-Note that `XMLHttpRequest.open` can also be used to make *asynchronous* requests if the last argument is set to `true`.
+Note that `XMLHttpRequest.open` can also be used to make *asynchronous* requests if the last argument is set to `true` and a call-back function is provided.

 **HTML**